tlattimore/dotfiles/README.markdown

 Your dotfiles are how you personalize your system.
 These are mine.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [this post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, you might want to read [this post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## install